fleeasura123/python-backend-template/README.md

 info.context["user"]
 ```

-# How to use Authorization?
+# :label: How to use Authorization?

 Similar to authentication, use ```@authorize()``` but pass the required permission(s) like this: